-Working for both Councils and private developers, Innoflow brings three decades of experience in technical design and construction expertise in decentralised wastewater schemes for unsewered communities around New Zealand.
+Working with both councils and private developers, Innoflow brings three decades of experience in technical design and construction expertise in decentralised wastewater schemes for unsewered communities around New Zealand.

-In older rural towns like Piopio in the Waitomo District, failing septic tanks can have serious consequences for public health and the local environment.
+In older rural towns like Piopio in the Waitomo District which was upgraded by Innoflow, failing septic tanks can have serious consequences for public health and the local environment.
 New Zealand’s high rainfall and prevalence of poorly drained soils makes this an increasingly likely scenario.

 The use of pressurised liquid only sewers (Prelos™), which convey primary treated liquid from on-lot Prelos processor tanks to AdvanTex® wastewater treatment plants, provide key benefits to developers, councils and homeowners.